MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 the local density of the octree.
 A value of -1 disables signalling of per-node QP offsets.

+### `implicitQtBtEnabled=0|1`
+Enables non-cubic geometry tree coding.
+When enabled, the geometry tree may have a cuboid bounding box.
+Internal tree nodes are implicitly determined to be octree, quadtree or binary tree nodes.

+### `max_num_implicit_qtbt_before_ot=INT-VALUE`
+Limits the maximal number of implicit quadtree and binary tree partitions used before the first octree partition.

+### `min_implicit_qtbt_size_log2=INT-VALUE`
+Specifies the minimum size of implicit quadtree and binary tree partitions

 ### `--bitwiseOccupancyCoding=0|1`
 In octree geometry coding, there are both byte-wise and bit-wise tools to encode the occupancy data.
 This option selects between the two methods.